-To manage the ntxlog (location set in the ntx_default file) the user may wish to implement a cron job to issue the NTXOPER SWLOG command on a daily basis.
+To manage the ntxlog (location set in the ntx_default file) the user may wish to implement a cron job to issue the NTXOPER SWLOG command daily.
 The number of logs retained is controlled by the ntx_default parameter "numlogs".

 SWLOG

 Appendix A: NRB Error Codes